New Ticket Wiki Browse Source Timeline Roadmap Ticket Reports Search

 Oops, sorry, my fault, I guess.
 The original point of this ticket was not the graphite optimizations.
 I'm moving all the graphite-related stuff to #26043.
 Sorry for the confusion and ticket-scope-creep.

-• summary changed from fixed packaging for gcc44 to gcc44: disable java multilib
+Summary: fixed packaging for gcc44gcc44: disable java multilib

 So there only seems to be one thing here that's still relevant; changing summary to match.
 Maybe you could explain why we don't want/need the java multilib?